Leave a Message

 Things to Do in Needham, MA

-History enthusiasts will find Needham's past richly documented at the Needham History Center and Museum, which showcases artifacts tracing the town's evolution from a colonial settlement to a modern suburb.
+The Needham History Center and Museum showcases artifacts tracing the town's evolution from a colonial settlement to a modern suburb.
 The historic Greendale Avenue district features well-preserved homes offering a clear view of the area's architectural heritage.
-Guided historical walking tours are available seasonally for a deeper look at Needham's transformation over the centuries.
+Guided historical walking tours are available seasonally.

 Needham's Culinary Scene

-Needham's dining scene blends traditional and contemporary flavors, from cozy Elm Street cafés perfect for weekend brunch to upscale restaurants and international cuisine.
-Here are some of the top-rated dining spots locals recommend.
+Needham's dining scene blends traditional and contemporary flavors, from cozy Elm Street cafes perfect for weekend brunch to upscale restaurants and international cuisine.

 Sweet Basil